Zayed bin Sultan Al Nahyan

-Sheikh Zayed bin Sultan Al Nahyan (زايد بن سلطان آل نهيان; 6 May 1918 – 2 November 2004) was an Emirati politician, statesman, and philanthropist who served as the first president of the United Arab Emirates (UAE) from 1971 until his death in 2004.
-He is credited as the founding father and the principal driving force behind the formation of the UAE, uniting seven emirates.
-He was also the ruler of Abu Dhabi from 1966 until his death.
+Sheikh Zayed bin Sultan Al Nahyan (زايد بن سلطان آل نهيان; 6 May 1918 – 2 November 2004) was an Emirati politician, philanthropist, and the founding father of the United Arab Emirates.
+Zayed served as the governor of Eastern Region from 1946 until he became the ruler of Abu Dhabi in 1966, and served as the first president of the United Arab Emirates from its independence on 2 December 1971 until his death in 2004.
+He is referred in the United Arab Emirates as the Father of the Nation for being the principal driving force behind the unification of the United Arab Emirates.

 Zayed replaced his older brother Sheikh Shakhbut bin Sultan as the ruler of Abu Dhabi on 6 August 1966 after Shakhbut was deposed through a bloodless coup by members of the ruling family with British support.

 Family and early life

 Zayed was the youngest of four sons of Sheikh Sultan bin Khalifa Al Nahyan.
 His father was the ruler of Abu Dhabi from 1922 until his death in 1926.
 Zayed was the youngest of his four brothers.
 His eldest brother, Sheikh Shakhbut bin Sultan Al Nahyan, became ruler of Abu Dhabi after their uncle, Saqr bin Zayed Al Nahyan.
 His mother was Sheikha Salama bint Butti.
 She extracted a promise from her sons not to use violence against each other, a promise which they kept.
 Sheikh Zayed was named after his grandfather, Sheikh Zayed bin Khalifa Al Nahyan ("Zayed the Great"), who ruled the emirate from 1855 to 1909.
 At the time of Sheikh Zayed's birth, the sheikhdom of Abu Dhabi was one of seven Trucial States along the lower coast of the Persian Gulf.
 He also showed interest in falconry.

-It is normally held that he was born at Qasr al-Hosn in Abu Dhabi, with some sources stating that he was born in Al Ain, particularly at Sultan Bin Zayed Fort on the edge of Al Ain Oasis.
-He is at least known to have moved from Abu Dhabi to Al Ain in 1927, after the death of his father.
+Zayed was born at Qasr al-Hosn, Abu Dhabi, in 1918 and moved from Abu Dhabi to Al Ain in 1926, after the death of his father.
 As Zayed was growing up in Al-Ain, there were no modern schools anywhere along the coast.
 He only received a basic instruction in the principles of Islam, and lived in the desert with Bedouin tribesmen, familiarising himself with the life of the people, their traditional skills and their ability to survive under the harsh climatic conditions.